AlexBeep/scriptable-gezeiten/README.md

 # Tides Widget for Scriptable on iOS
-Two iOS-Widgets for Scriptable showing high/low tides for one spot at the present day (textual or graphical) including moon/sun set/rise and one widget only showing high and low tides for today and tomorrow.
+Three iOS-Widgets for Scriptable showing tides for one spot per widget, textual or graphical.

 Data is taken from http://gezeiten-kalender.de.
 Just chose a destination (e.g. http://gezeiten-kalender.de:9099/locations/2797.html oder http://gezeiten-kalender.de:9099/locations/norddeich) and add the URL as a widget parameter.

+1.)
+GezeitenText
+Textual widget including high/low tides and moon/sun set/rise for the next six occurrences.

+2.)
+GezeitenBild
+Graphical widget including high/low tides and moon/sun set/rise for the next 14 hours.
+When refreshed the left border ist the current time.

+3.)
+GezeitenTextPur
+Only high and low tides for the present day and the next day.

 Example: